-The Barcelona phenomenon was unstoppable in New Jersey as he led the Albiceleste to the narrowest of victories in a pulsating clash.
+The Barcelona phenomenon was unstoppable in New Jersey as he led the Albiceleste to the narrowest of victories in a pulsating friendly clash

-The Santos wonderkid threatened Sergio Romero's goal early with a shot from the edge of the area after wriggling free of his markers, and Hulk also had a great effort in the opening 15 minutes saved by Romero.
-It was Neymar's free kick that set up the first goal of the evening.
-The youngster chipped the ball into the box and, with Argentina's defense motionless, Romulo was free to control and shoot home across the body of Romera.
+The Santos wonderkid threatened Sergio Romero's goal early with a shot from the edge of the area after wriggling free of his markers, and Hulk also had a great effort in the opening 15 minutes saved by Sergio Romero.
+It was Neymar's free kick that set up the first goal of the evening; the youngster chipped the ball into the box and, with Argentina's defence motionless, Romulo was free to control and shoot home across the body of Romera.

-Argentina looked short of attacking ideas early on, the absence of Aguero in favor of Jose Sosa diminishing the offensive threat which lit up the Estadio Monumental against Ecuador.
+Argentina looked short of attacking ideas early on, the absence of Aguero in favour of Jose Sosa diminishing the offensive threat which lit up the Estadio Monumental against Ecuador.
 With Lionel Messi in the team, however, goals are never too far away.
-Messi latched on to a weighted pass from Gonzalo Higuain and cut through the center of Brazil's back line, slotting past Rafael Cabral to level proceedings
+Messi latched on to a weighted pass from Gonzalo Higuain and cut through the centre of Brazil's back line, slotting past Rafael Cabral to level proceedings.

-Brazil redoubled its efforts after the break having been unlucky to trail, and with 10 minutes of the half played found the equalizer.
-Oscar punished a previous moment of profligacy from Higuain by setting up a neat move with Leandro Damiao to burst into the box, and finished calmly past Romero for his first international goal and the leveler.
+Brazil redoubled their efforts after the break having been unlucky to trail, and with 10 minutes of the half played found the equaliser.
+Oscar punished a previous moment of profligacy from Higuain by setting up a neat move with Leandro Damiao to burst into the box, and finished calmly past Romero for his first international goal and the leveller.

-The Argentine defense did not convince all evening, and another howler led to Brazil's third.
+The Argentine defence did not convince all evening, and another howler led to Brazil's third.
 Sergio Romero was this time at fault, the goalkeeper dropping a cross almost at the feet of Hulk to give the Porto man the simplest of finishes.
-Alejandro Sabella realized it was time to chase the game, and threw on Sergio Aguero to restore the attacking trio.
+Alejandro Sabella realised it was time to chase the game, and threw on Sergio Aguero to restore the attacking trio.

 The switch had an instant impact.
 Kun's corner was met by Federico Fernandez who powered in a header to once more peg the score back level with just 15 minutes left on the clock.

-It was then time for Messi to decide proceedings.
-Seconds after forcing an acrobatic save from Rafael, the Argentine captain went one better as he skipped past the defense from wide on the right wing before, in a goal reminiscent of the winner netted against the same opposition in 2010, powering the ball past the helpless keeper to make it 4-3.
+It was then time for Messi to decide proceedings; seconds after forcing an acrobatic save from Rafael, the Argentine captain went one better as he skipped past the defence from wide on the right wing before, in a goal reminiscent of the winner netted against the same opposition in 2010, powering the ball past the helpless keeper to make it 4-3.

 A late sending off for substitute Ezequiel Lavezzi just three minutes after entering the field was a disappointing way for the game to end, following a brilliant hour and a half of attacking football.
 It did little to discourage those wearing Albiceleste in the stands or on the pitch, however, as the Seleccion celebrated being on the right side of a memorable seven-goal thriller.